deis/deis/docs/roadmap/roadmap.rst

 Monitoring & Telemetry
 ----------------------
 Deis installations today use custom solutions for monitoring, alerting and operational visibility.
-We will standardize the monitoring interfaces and provide open source agent(s) that can be used to ship telemetry to arbitrary endpoints.
+Deis will standardize the monitoring interfaces and provide open source agent(s) that can be used to ship telemetry to arbitrary endpoints.

  - [ ] Host Telemetry (cpu, memory, network, disk)
  - [ ] Container Telemetry (cpu, memory, network, disk)